StanzaSystems/stanza-js/samples/express-demo/README.md

 Boolean value that determines whether the decorator is enabled.

 - When enabled, traffic flowing through this decorator is guarded based on the active configuration.
-- When disabled, all traffic is allowed to flow through the decorator without being guarded - as if the decorator were not there.
+- When disabled, all traffic is allowed to flow through the decorator without being guarded - the decorator still emits telemetry.

 #### `refillRate`